IDSGPlayground/bearapps/README.md

 For each of these users, type the name of ONE of the groups (the only one, if you only created one in the previous step) and choose that.

 Select the 'Graduate' radio button for ALL of these users.

+        Is there something wrong with the radio buttons that you must use Graduate?

 Next, create a manager.
 Using localhost:8000/register, input another set of user credentials (including the same group), but this time select the 'RSO' radio button.
 Finally, create an administrator.
 Use the same page and